 There are also one or two musculoskeletal conditions that kinesiology taping may help patients manage, such as knee osteoarthritis Lu et al, (2018).

 How does kinesiology tape work?

-Kinesiology tape is made from a stretchy fabric, which is a blend of cotton and nylon.
-Its elasticity is designed to mimic the skin, whilst still allowing a joint to move through a full range of motion.
+Kinesiology tape is made from a stretchy fabric, a blend of cotton and nylon.
+Its elasticity is designed to mimic the skin whilst allowing a joint to move through a full range of motion.

 The tape is water-resistant, so you can still shower and get sweaty.
 And strong enough that it will stay on for three to five days.

-When applied the tape recoils slightly, gently lifting the skin.
-It’s thought this helps to create a microscopic space between the skin and underlying tissues.
+When applied, the tape recoils slightly, gently lifting the skin.
+It’s thought this helps to create a tiny space between the skin and underlying tissues.

-In a meta-analysis of five random controlled studies involving 308 patients, Lu et al, (2018) concluded that kinesiology taping was effective in reducing pain and improving joint function in with patients with knee osteoarthritis.
+In a meta-analysis of five randomised controlled studies involving 308 patients, Lu et al, (2018) concluded that kinesiology taping effectively reduced pain and improved joint function in knee osteoarthritis patients.